streembit/streembit-cli/README.md

 "Limits" Intervals:

-refresh: Interval for performing router refresh
+refresh: Interval for performing router refresh, Default value is 3600

-replicate: Interval for replicating local data
+replicate: Interval for replicating local data, Default value is 3600

-republish: Interval for republishing data
+republish: Interval for republishing data, Default value is 86400

-expire: Interval for expiring local data entries
+expire: Interval for expiring local data entries, Default value is 86405

-timeout: Time to wait for RPC response
+timeout: Time to wait for RPC response, Default value is 5

 Modules:
 This section defines how the application will be executed.
 Whether it is seed, client, IoT node or a blockchain node.
 The "run" flag of each module defines whether or not execute the module.